JocysCom/VsReferenceManager/README.md

 ## How it works

 Extension scans specified disk locations for C# (\*.csproj) and VB.NET (\*.vbproj) project files.
 Then, it will use that data to update \*.dll references with original Project references.
-When necessary, original Projects will be automatically added to under "References" solution folder.
-Location of extension's settings and data: C:\ProgramData\Jocys.com\VS Reference Manager\
+During update process, when necessary, original Projects will be automatically added under "References" solution folder.
+You can find extension settings and data here: C:\ProgramData\Jocys.com\VS Reference Manager\

 ## Update DLL references with Project references